zoecastillo/getting_cleaning_data/README.md

    All measurements and the corresponding labels that are not needed are omitted from the working data set</li>
 <li>The activity id values are replaced with the appropriate string labels</li>
 <li>The subject ids and activity labels are added to the working dataset</li>
-<li>The working dataset is labeled with descriptive variable names taken from the feature list</li>
+<li>The working dataset is labeled with descriptive variable names taken from the feature list.<br />
+ The strings are edited to be more easily readable for humans.</li>
 <li>The working dataset is grouped by subject ids and activities and the average for each measurement is<br/>
    calculated per group.
 The result is stored in a variable called tidyoutput</li></ol>